 There are some great premium hosts out there, and I’ve worked with most of them.
 My three favorite premium hosts are Accelerated WP, Flywheel, and WP Engine.

 Accelerated WP is a small company with great prices and outstanding customer service.
 They even have a developer on staff to help you figure out the trickier problems that can sometimes occur.
 I host my own high-traffic sites on Accelerated WP, and recommend them highly.

 WP Engine is arguably the Mercedes Benz of the premium hosts, with a price tag to match.
 But for the price, they are arguably the fastest, most secure, and easiest to use web host out there.
-With push-button backups and restorations, host-level security and automatic site updates, WP Engine takes the worry out of website hosting.
+With push-button backups and restorations, free SSL, host-level security and automatic site updates, WP Engine takes the worry out of website hosting.
 If you can afford WP Engine, it’s definitely worth it.